#1 in Sleep Product Research

 |Lightweight||b-||The Sertapedic tends to be the thinnest and, therefore, lightest Serta model.|

 |Availability||d||Sertapedic is often more difficult to find, both online and in stores, than Perfect Sleeper and iSeries.|

 |Warranty||c-||Sertapedic's warranty is usually 5-10 years non-prorated.
 A main complaint by owners is that coverage is insufficient to deal with sagging because 1.5” or greater of sagging is needed for the bed to be eligible for warranty coverage.
 Historically, a significant number of consumers have reported difficulty in working with Serta when making a warranty claim.|

 Serta tends to provide about average customer support, owner experience data suggests.
 Most complaints for customer service have to do with what is perceived as a lack of help and professionalism regarding warranty claims, especially those related to sagging.

-Serta currently has an "A+" rating with the Better Business Bureau, but its rating in the past has fluctuated significantly.
-Serta had 133 complaints filed against it in the past three years which is about average for a mattress manufacturer of its size.
-Most complaints are for product quality-related and warranty-related issues.
+Serta currently has an "A+" rating with the Better Business Bureau.
+It is also accredited with the BBB unlike competitors Sealy and Simmons.
+Serta's rating, like the rating of Sealy and Simmons, has fluctuated significantly in the past.
+Serta had 138 complaints filed against it in the past three years which is about average for a mattress manufacturer of its size.
+Nearly all complaints are for product quality and warranty-related issues.

-Our ratings are based on over 650 Perfect Sleeper, iSeries (Perfect Day) and Sertapedic mattress owner reviews.
+Our ratings are based on over 685 consumer reviews of Perfect Sleeper, iSeries, Sertapedic and discontinued models.

 75% of our Serta innerspring mattress owner experience data was collected from online message boards and 25% from other sources, primarily review sections on retailer websites and product review websites.